 Certain open space as shown on Exhibit B attached hereto will be dedicated to the Town for use as open space or a Town park.
 Once individual lots in the vicinity of such open space or Town park have been surveyed and legally described by a New York State licensed surveyor, a survey and legal description for such open space or Town park shall be completed by a New York State licensed surveyor for a parcel of 13 acres which substantially conforms to the configuration depicted in Exhibit B. Such dedication shall take place no later than 60 days from the date the developer has obtained the 100th certificate of occupancy for Riverbend Section VI Phase II and access shall be provided in accordance with § 161-61 of this article.
 The developer shall, at its expense and as soon as practical thereafter, improve such dedicated town park or open space to include a baseball field or soccer field and/or an equipment storage building and/or playground equipment as determined by the Town of Waterford Youth Council.
-In the event that the Town of Waterford Youth Council determines a baseball field shall be established, the developer shall pay all reasonable expenses to provide a baseball diamond, two dugouts and a backstop.
-In the event that such Youth Council determines a soccer field shall be established, the developer shall pay all reasonable expenses to provide a graded and seeded field and two goals with appropriate netting.
+In the event that the Town of Waterford Youth Council determines a baseball field shall be established, the developer shall pay all reasonable expenses to provide a graded and seeded field and two goals with appropriate netting.